sergiocrol/cors-anywhere/README.md

 The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.

+## Deployed App

+This app is deployed in [https://salty-earth-46109.herokuapp.com/](https://salty-earth-46109.herokuapp.com/).

+To use it see 'Client' section.

 ## Example

 ```javascript